jason-moritz/hubbub/README.md

 ## MVP

-_The **Hubbub** MVP Users are able to sign up/sign in for an account and receive a JWT.
-Once signed in, they will be able to create posts, delete their own posts, and comment on other users' posts._
+_Users are able to sign up/sign in for an account and receive a JWT.
+Once signed in, they will be able to read, create, edit, and delete their own posts, and comment on other users' posts._

 <br>